 I have a passion for people, collaboration, and process development.

-As the Associate Director of the McDonnell International Scholars Academy, I fuel those passions by directing the McDonnell Scholars admissions process, co-teaching the Leadership Seminar and communication skills, and uniting the McDonnell Academy community.
+As the Director of the McDonnell International Scholars Academy, I fuel those passions by directing the McDonnell Scholars admissions process, co-teaching the Leadership Seminar and communication skills, and uniting the McDonnell Academy community.
 Mentoring these wildly talented and diverse Scholars as they discover their career fit is undeniably the most rewarding part of my work.

 Before joining the McDonnell Academy, I was part of the Corporate Relations team at the Olin Business School.
 I also bring a strong background in communications, organizational development, and strategy with career stops at Microsoft and Purina.
 My undergraduate degree is (oddly) in Chemical Engineering from Miami University in Ohio, and I am incredibly proud to have received my MBA from Washington University in St. Louis.

 My husband Peter and I arrived in St. Louis (for the second time) in 2016 after spending 15 years in New York City.
 He is my partner in our greatest collaboration, our three amazing daughters: Ashley, Natalie, and Claire.